sharincy/sharincy/README.md

     ## This is my own discord bot
  ![db meow](https://user-images.githubusercontent.com/101504356/161281006-00bf3d7b-01cd-4395-8a00-27363b450a3b.PNG)

-         yeah I know, it is pretty scary.
+   Disclaimer.
+Yeah I know, it is pretty scary.
 I myself didn't understand all of them but I do know what the line does. line number three for example.
-The prefix for the bot is "c!".
+The prefix for the bot is __"c!"__.
-         The 9th line indicating that if I type "c!meow".
-The bot will responds back with line 11th "Meow".
+   The 9th line indicating that if I type __"c!meow".__ The bot will responds back with line 11th __"Meow".__